Printer-friendly version

 Suppress output at or when object's altitude is below °.

-If you need to delete one of your discoveries as "does not exist", please complete the following form:
+If you need to delete one of your discoveries as "does not exist" or "artificial", or flag it as "cometary", etc., please submit the corresponding "action code" through our Submit Action Code Form

 Notes on how to begin your own astrometric program are available.